Neural networks for classification of strokes in electrical impedance tomography on a 3D head model

-For the training set, the simulated stroke is represented as a single ball with varying location inside the brain tissue, varying volume (radius of the ball) and varying conductivity levels, although constant for each individual inclusion defining a stroke.
-The conductivity values related to the hemorrhagic case are set to be higher than the background conductivity, with blood assumed to be a more conductive medium, with $\bar{\sigma} = 1.8$ (S/m) and $\varsigma_\sigma = 0.012$ (S/m).
-Conversely, the conductivity values for the ischemic stroke are lower and correspond to the choice $\bar{\sigma} = 0.12$ (S/m) and $\varsigma_\sigma = 0.008$ (S/m).
-See Figure \ref{fig:sigma} for an example of a setting used for generating a single input vector.
+The simulated stroke is represented as a single ball with varying location inside the brain tissue, varying volume and varying conductivity levels drawn from Gaussiann distributions.
+The chosen parameters $\bar{\sigma}$ and $\varsigma_\sigma$ for all conductivity values are in line with conductivity levels reported in the medical literature \cite{Gabriel96,Lai05,Latikka01,mccann2019variation,Oostendorp00} and are displayed in detail in Table \ref{tab:values}.
+The radius of the ball defining the stroke is drawn from a uniform distribution $r \sim \mathcal{U}(r_{\rm min}, r_{\rm max})$, with $r_{\rm min} = 0.7$ cm and $r_{\rm max} = 2.3$ cm, which corresponds to volumes ranging from $1.5$ ml to $50$ ml.
+The inclusion center $(x_c, y_c, z_c )$ is chosen randomly under the condition that the whole inclusion is contained in the brain tissue.

-As for the other parameters choices, the azimuthal and polar angles of the electrodes are drawn respectively from the distributions $\mathcal{N}(\bar{\theta}, \Gamma_\theta)$ and $\mathcal{N}(\bar{\phi}, \Gamma_\phi)$ as explained in \eqref{eq:Gamma_thph}, with varying standard deviations $\varsigma_\theta$ and $\varsigma_\phi$ uniformly drawn from the set $\{0.01, 0.02, 0.03\}$ (radians) for each forward computation.
-The physical reason behind this choice is to take into account different levels of electrode movements, that can depend not only on the misplacement of the helmet on a patient's head, but also on how much a patient is moving and the differences in the head shapes that can fit the electrode helmet more or less thoroughly.
-For a better understanding on how the selected standard deviation affects the electrodes positions, see Figure \ref{fig:misplacement}, where both $\varsigma_\theta$ and $\varsigma_\phi$ are chosen to be $0.03$.
+For the azimuthal and polar angles, we have drawn different standard deviations $\varsigma_\theta$ and $\varsigma_\phi$ (cf. Eq~\eqref{eq:Gamma_thph}) uniformly from the set $\{0.01, 0.02, 0.03\}$ (radians) for each forward computation, in order to take into account different levels of electrode movements.
+These might depend on, e.g., the initial misplacement of the electrode helmet on a patient's head, the differences between the geometry of the patients head and of the helmet, as well as the overall movement of the patient during the examination.
+For a better understanding on how the selected standard deviation affects the electrode positions, see Figure \ref{fig:electrodes}, where both $\varsigma_\theta$ and $\varsigma_\phi$ are chosen to be $0.03$.
 In particular, this value is the highest standard deviation one could use in our computational head model before the electrode patches start overlapping, especially on the lower belt, where they are closer.